-Yet, because the court is linked to the regional political bodies of the AU, this may also facilitate stricter oversight in the event of non-compliance.
-The AU is empowered to intervene in the sovereign affairs of other member states in the event of war crimes, genocide, and crimes against humanity, 459 which "evinces African states['] willingness in theory to respond collectively to grave circumstances."
-460 The AU has intervened in the Darfur region of Sudan, in Burundi, and in Somalia.
+^{459.} Jeremy Sarkin, The Role of the United Nations, the African Union and Africa's rundi, and in Somalia.
 The AU has also suspended Mauritania and Togo from membership for unconstitutional changes of government.
-461 Other relevant regional bodies that may assist with issues of compliance include the Panel of the Wise, the Peace and Security Council, and the African Standby Force.
-462 Of course, the existence of a connection with regional institutions does not completely deal with issues of non-compliance.
-463 For example, the AU has been notoriously silent on human rights violations taking place in Zimbabwe and other countries with influential or revered leaders.
-464 The regional criminal court could then be subject to the same criticism leveled against the ICC for lack of sufficient political independence from the UNSC, but this time with respect to the AU political bodies.
+Other relevant regional bodies that may assist with issues of compliance include the Panel of the Wise, the Peace and Security Council, and the African Standby Force.
+Of course, the existence of a connection with regional institutions does not completely deal with issues of non-compliance.
+For example, the AU has been notoriously silent on human rights violations taking place in Zimbabwe and other countries with influential or revered leaders.
+The regional criminal court could then be subject to the same criticism leveled against the ICC for lack of sufficient political independence from the UNSC, but this time with respect to the AU political bodies.

 Nonetheless, it is possible that the regional criminal court will face less difficulty than the ICC has faced in getting African states to cooperate with its decisions.
 The crisis the ICC is facing on the continent has resulted in South Africa, one of the countries that has played a leading role in human rights, announcing plans to exit the Rome Statute regime.
-Moreover, other states have also signaled that
+Moreover, other states have also signaled that African states should withdraw en masse from the ICC.
+Movement from the current crisis, with minimal to no cooperation with the ICC, to at least some cooperation with the regional criminal court would be an improvement.
+Cooperation even if de minimis would not be insignificant because the lack of global or regional police forces necessitates that supranational institutions use shaming 466